tomfiftyfive/Simple-Text-Slider/readme.txt

 - before: The text before the slider.
 - after: The text after the slider.
 - slides: The slides, seperated by ","
-- speed: The animation speed.
+- speed: The animation speed in seconds.
 Default: slide count + 1